Darren Deon Vann: Victims

-Afrikka Hardy

 Afrikka Hardy, 19, had recently moved to Chicago after graduating from high school.
 She met Vann at a Motel 6 in Hammond, Indiana after he hired her through an escort agency.
 She was found dead in a bathtub in one of its rooms on October 17, 2014.

-Anith Jones

 Anith Jones, 35, of Gary, Indiana, was last seen alive on October 8, 2014, and reported missing two days later.
 After Vann was arrested, he led police to an abandoned house in Gary on October 18 where her body was found.

-Teaira Batey

 Teaira Batey, 28, of Gary, Indiana, left to meet a friend on January 13, 2014, but she never returned.
 Her family waited to hear from her for a few days but reported her missing later that month.
 Her body was found in an abandoned house at 1800 East 19th Avenue in Gary on October 19.

-Kristine Williams

 Kristine Williams, 36, of Gary, Indiana, was a mother of four and employed at the time of her death.
 Her mother-in-law stated that she had not heard from Williams since February 2014.
 Her body was found in an abandoned house at 4330 Massachusetts Street in Gary on October 19.

-Tracy Martin

 Tracy Martin, 41, of Gary, Indiana, was reported missing on June 26, 2014.
 Her body was found in an abandoned house at 2200 Massachusetts Street in Gary on October 19.

-Sonya Billingsley

 Sonya Billingsley, 53, of Gary, Indiana, was reported missing on February 7, 2014.
 Her body was found in an abandoned house with the body of Tanya Gatlin at 413 East 43rd Avenue in Gary on October 19.

-Tanya Gatlin

 Tanya Gatlin, 27, of Gary, Indiana, had been missing since January 2014.
 Her body was found in an abandoned house with the body of Sonya Billingsley at 413 East 43rd Avenue in Gary on October 19.